 Because glass doesn’t absorb heat as well as glass, blondies baked in a glass baking dish will take longer than when baked in a metal tray.
 If you’re using a glass baking dish, add 10-15 more minutes of baking time.

-Can I Make these Without Vanilla?
+Can I Make these Vanilla Blondies Without Vanilla Pods?

 Yes, and they will still taste pretty delicious actually.
 If I was omitting the vanilla I would brown the butter for a richer flavour and maybe add some extra blondie additions (see below).

 Vanilla pods can be expensive and you don’t have to buy them for this recipe.
 You can substitute the vanilla pods for 1 tbsp of vanilla extract.
 Just make sure to add the vanilla extract at the very end into the batter otherwise, the meringue will not work as well.

 Get Wild With Additions

 Some good ideas to throw into your vanilla brownies are:

 - Toasted pecans.